(Disclosure: Some of the links below may be affiliate links)

 But for aggressive investors like me, Finpension 3a is currently better than VIAC.

 If you open a Finpension 3a account, please use my code FEYKV5.
-This code will give you a chance to win 6883 CHF!
+This code will give you a fee credit of 25 CHF (if you deposit 1000 CHF in the first 12 months) and will help my blog as well.

 If you liked this review and this company, you would like my review of finpension vested benefits offer.